rbind/apreshill/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses in OHSU's Computer Science and Electrical Engineering (CSEE) graduate education program:
+I am a teaching instructor for the following courses in OHSU's <a href = "https://www.ohsu.edu/xd/education/schools/school-of-medicine/departments/basic-science-departments/csee/">Computer Science and Electrical Engineering (CSEE)</a> graduate education program:

 - MATH530/630: Probability and Statistics for Scientists & Engineers
-- CS627: Data Science Programming (with Professors Alexander Kain & Steven Bedrick)
+- CS627: <a href = "http://cslu.ohsu.edu/~kain/CS627/">Data Science Programming</a> (with Professors Alexander Kain & Steven Bedrick)
-- CS631: Principles and Practices of Data Visualization (with Professors Steven Bedrick & Jackie Wirz)
+- CS631: <a href = "http://cslu.ohsu.edu/~bedricks/courses/cs631/">Principles and Practices of Data Visualization </a> (with Professors Steven Bedrick & Jackie Wirz)